 I am currently an interior designer in Denver, Colorado.
 I have nearly 15 years of professional experience in healthcare related architecture and interior design.
 I have experience in hospital design, medical ofﬁces, healthcare speciﬁc interior design, and furniture, ﬁxture & equipment planning.
 I am also an ardent fan of the oxford comma.
 But all that is really just formality.
 What I feel is most important is that I am passionate about advancing the ﬁeld of healthcare architecture through a combination of Evidence-Based and Practice-Based design in order to save patient lives, improve user experience, increase staff efﬁciency, and lower owner’s bottom lines.

 I am constantly endeavoring to better myself through education and regularly attend the Healthcare Design Conference in order to hear from and meet with the people who are shaping our profession of healthcare architecture.
-I am currently enrolled in an Executive Masters of Business Administration program at the University of Colorado Denver.
-My goal is to use this degree to improve the organizations I work for and better understand the Healthcare organizations I work with.
+In 2018 I received an Executive Masters of Business Administration from the University of Colorado Denver.

 - Schematic Design